rallyrabbit/qmk_cstm80_rallyrabbit_working/keymaps/rallyrabbit/readme.md

 * Num Lock on the FN-` key
 * Caps Word with Shift Double Tap, or Left/Right Shift at same time.
 Times out in 5 Seconds.
 * Re-do of digital raindrops to be more like the Matrix.
+* Feature flagged the RGB Timeout
+* Added persistent "white" RGB color when Caps Lock or Scroll Lock is pressed
+* Added Starfield RGB effect

 ## Things Incomplete

 Items that I still want to add to the driver:
-* Special LED sequence when caps lock is pressed on caps lock key
-* Special LED sequence when scroll lock is pressed on scroll lock key
-* Figuring out why LED on Z key is not the correct color
-* Sleep key strokes for windows
+* Improve MacOS and Windows Sleep keys

 ## RGB Matrix Effects Included

 Standard QMK RGB Matrix Effects Included